We got the idea for the display case shelf out of an old book called Woodworking for Kids. With a few tweaks and updates, we came up with this!

 Attach each additional shelf individually in the same manner fitting it back inside of the frame after each addition.
 The position of your shelves may need to shift slightly, or you may need to make a few more minor cuts.

-But that's okay, because we mounted ours!
-We used a couple ring hangers attached to the back of the shelf to fix it to the wall.
-Drill a small hole in the back of the shelf using the hanger as a guide, and secure the hanger in place with the screw provided.
+We opted to wall-mount ours, using a couple of ring hangers attached to the back of the shelf.
+Drill a small hole in the back of the shelf using the hanger as a guide, then secure the hanger in place with the screw provided.
 The hanger can either stick out above the shelf or hang down below the shelf.
 You can then use screws to mount it to the wall.
 If you're unsure about the best way to do this you can always talk to a Dunn Lumber employee.